vis-kid/octopress_drafts_previewer/source/_posts/2015-09-15-Neat-Bascis.markdown

   background-color: Olive
 ```

-You don’t need to concern yourself too much about **span-columns** and **omega** in this example for now.
-After a couple of paragraphs it will be crystal clear to you.
+The background colors are supposed to make it easier to see how the pieces fit together.
+You don’t need to concern yourself too much about the **span-columns** and **omega** mixins in this example for now.
+After a couple of paragraphs they will be crystal clear to you.

 #### Screenshot